Wednesday 11 June 2014

 Screen Shot 2012 02 23 at 07 22 46'Anaesthetised' flies

-In the above image, the student has 'anaesthetised' the flies so they are no longer moving, and then clicked on a fly to get an enlarged view.
+The student has 'anaesthetised' the flies in the above image, so they are no longer moving.
+Then, the student clicks on a fly to get an enlarged view.
 The student can then answer the question as to the sex of the fly.

 Two final problems - one mine, one HTML5

-Coding up the lab was fairly straight forward and after some initial fiddling and debugging of the code everything was working.
+Coding up the lab was pretty straightforward, and after some initial fiddling and debugging of the code, everything was working.
 However, there were still two problems.

-The first problem was that the virtual labs would only work in 2011 on the latest versions of the browsers for Internet Explorer, Safari and Chrome, and would not work at all in Firefox.
-For me, this was a real shock as I was expecting any problems to be associated with Internet Explorer.
-(It turned out that the reason the lab would not work in Firefox was that Firefox had not yet implemented one of the key animation calls that are used to control the animation.)
+The first problem was that the virtual labs would only work in 2011 on the latest versions of the browsers for Internet Explorer, Safari, and Chrome and would not work at all in Firefox.
+This was a real shock, as I expected any problems associated with Internet Explorer.
+(It turned out that the lab would not work in Firefox because Firefox had yet to implement one of the key animation calls used to control the animation.)

-The other problem was purely down to my code, and I have still not got to the bottom of it.
-The virtually labs rely on a number of 'random' number generators and some trigonometry functions to control the movement of the flies.
-Somewhere in the code, I have something wrong because if I leave a lab running for an extended period of time all the flies end up wandering around the bottom right-hand corner of the screen.
-Although this does not detract from the experience of the lab, it is annoying!
+The other problem was purely down to my code.
+The virtual labs rely on several 'random' number generators and some trigonometry functions to control the movement of the flies.
+Somewhere in the code, I have something wrong because if I leave a lab running for an extended period, all the flies end up in the bottom right-hand corner of the screen.
+Although this does not detract from the lab experience, it is annoying!

 Why do my flies end up in the bottom right-hand corner?